 “Many other countries have tile art.
 It is used as decoration like a tapestry,” according to museum director Maria Antónia Pinto de Matos.
 “But in Portugal, it became a part of the building.
 The decorative tiles are a construction material as well as decoration.”
 So where does that leave us?

 Our Azulejos Ceramic Tiles post could give you more information and ideas, don’t forget to take a look!

 Miradouro Portuegese Tile Collection

 At the very top of this post is an example of our Miradouro Collection.
-One of my colleagues described the setting and tiles as: “this wonderful sunroom designed by Patsy Perlam is truly a treat.
+One of my colleagues described the setting and tiles: “This wonderful sunroom designed by Patsy Perlam is truly a treat.
 We are happy to see our Miradouro collection tying all the elements together in harmony.”

 Founded in the 1960s, Country Floors has a long and storied history of providing unique ceramic tile materials to a discerning clientele.
-We are continuing that tradition in Portuguese tiles.
+We are continuing that tradition with Portuguese tiles.
 Thanks for reading.